 C. Melanie Schuele

-Associate Professor, Dept. of Special Education, Peabody College
+Associate Professor, Dept. of Special Education, Dept. of Psychology and Human Development

 Director, Child Language and Literacy Laboratory

 Nashville, Tennessee - 37232

 - BS, Education – Speech Language Pathology, 1981, Miami University (Miami, FL)

 - MA, Speech Language Pathology, 1985, The University of Texas at Austin (Austin, TX)

 - PhD, Child Language Doctoral Program, 1995, University of Kansas (Lawrence, KS)